The PET fibre panel is made up of 50% recycled raw polyester fibre and is 100% recyclable at the end of this incarnation.

 Application in all industry environments are endless.

-The product is able to be manufactured in variety of colours and patterns, this includes 3D patterns and designs.
+The product is able to be manufactured in a variety of colours and patterns, this includes 3D patterns and designs.
 With its easy-cutting abilities laser cut designs can be applied to allow the insulation board to add to the design of the environment.